 Today, if you visit the site of Shuri Castle or other historical ruins that dot the Okinawa main island, you might be able to imagine some of the past glories of the Ryukyu Kingdom.
 In fact, all of these historical sites related to the kingdom were registered as UNESCO World Heritage sites in 2000 under the name “Gusuku Sites and Related Properties of the Kingdom of Ryukyu.”

 Okinawa’s hardships continued even into the 20th century.
 The Battle of Okinawa, which was fought between the United States and the Imperial Japanese Army from April to June in 1945, turned out to be one of the biggest and fiercest battles of World War Two.
 Not only the combatants from both sides but also a considerable number of local Okinawans were caught up in ground battles and lost their lives.

-For a little more than two decades after the war, the Okinawa Islands were occupied by the United States until they were eventually returned to Japanese control in 1972.
+For a little more than two decades after the war, the Okinawa Islands were occupied by the United States until they were eventually returned to Japanese control on May 15, 1972.
 But even today, a large portion of the land in Okinawa is still used as U.S. military bases, exerting a strong influence on the local industries as well as the lives of local residents.